watson-developer-cloud/node-sdk/README.md

     console.log(JSON.stringify(news, null, 2));
 });
 ```

-## IBM Watson Services
-The Watson Developer Cloud offers a variety of services for building cognitive
-apps.

 ### Authorization
 The Authorization service can generates tokens, this are useful when it's too cumbersome to provide a username/password pair.